TheHankMachine/UNI_CBL/src/readme.md

 ### About the project

 For our CBl, we decided to make a simple arcade shooter akin to the arcade game Time Pilot (Henry's favourite arcade game).
+In this game, a player controls a ship's movement with a joystick, shooting down planes to rack up a big high-score.
+To make the game playable on computer, we made ship follow the mouse.
+This is in contrast to other Time Pilot remakes we found, which limit the input directions to the arrow keys.

+To make the project completable within the time frame, we reduced the game to its basic components of controlling the plane, spawning enemy planes, and shooting enemy planes to gain score.
+Although this is a simple game, the code is structured so that it would be simple to add more enemy AI or more movement options to make the game more fleshed out.

-The project was split up into two parts: the engine and the game.
+Building the project was split up into two parts: the engine and the game.
 Henry was in charge of creating a game framework which Jakub would then build a game in.
+This eased development as Henry was writing code with the intent of modularity as opposed to optimising for the specific game.
+This allowed Jakub to easily implement features that were not discussed in the planning phase such as the menus.

 <!--
 add more here